yuchen-osdu/wellbore-domain-services/docs/welllog_bulk_statistics/WDMS-statistics-tutorial.md

 ```

 ### Manually trigger bulk statistics computation
-Computation can be manually triggered if WellLog was create before M12 release or in case of computation error.
+Computation can be manually triggered if WellLog was created before M12 release or in case of computation error.

 API to use:
 `POST /ddms/v3/welllogs/{record_id}/versions/{version}/data/statistics`